Native dnsweaver Labels¶

 Multiple Hostnames (Named Records)¶

-For multiple hostnames, use the named records format:
+For multiple hostnames with per-record options, use the named records format:

 labels: